alan-turing-institute/apricot/README.md

 ## Primary groups

+:exclamation: You can disable the creation of mirrored groups with the `--disable-primary-groups` command line option :exclamation:

-Note that each user will have an associated group to act as its POSIX user primary group
+Apricot creates an associated group for each user, which acts as its POSIX user primary group.

 For example: